fladd/brainvoyagertools/README.md

 # BrainVoyager Tools
-An object-oriented approach to create, read and write common plain-text BrainVoyager input formats with Python
+An object-oriented approach to create, read and write common plain-text BrainVoyager input formats with Python.